 The conscious or unconscious influence of images on the purchase decision of potential customers cannot be underestimated.
 If two products are very similar, the product with the more attractive product images usually "wins".

-As a seller on the Amazon marketplace, you are allowed to add up to 9 images to a listing.
+As a seller on the Amazon marketplace, you are allowed to add up to 9 images to a product listing.
 A distinction is made between the main image and additional images.
 The main image is always the first image that is displayed, even in the search results.
 Depending on the category, Amazon has different requirements for the product images.

 The ideal product description